charles-turner-1/pytest-flake-detection/README.md

 # pytest-flake-detection

-## Adding some completely unnecessary crap - still testing if ssh keys broken- why wont this bloody work...
+## Adding some completely unnecessary crap - still testing if ssh keys broken- why in fuck wont this bloody work...

 Continuously runs your tests to detect flaky tests.
 Will default to a maximum of [99](https://en.wikipedia.org/wiki/99_Flake) runs, but can be configured to run indefinitely, or any number you desire.